 Isso — 2, Sulaiman Terrace (off Jawatta Road), Colombo 5, and 53, Ananda Coomaraswamy Mawatha

 Panini with Sri Lankan Twist at Panino

-Panini, of course, has little to do with Sri Lanka, but the way a local business combined the original idea with local ingredients is simply beautiful!
+Panini, of course, has little to do with Sri Lanka.
+But combing Italian technique with local ingredients turned out to be mind-blowing!
 Ciabatta and focaccia traditionally used for panini gave way to Sri Lankan roast paan – local bread roasted to achieve perfect crust.
 And it makes all the difference!
 The fillings vary from chicken pomodoro to pulled BBQ chicken to tomato basil.
 But I would highly recommend to go with Sri Lankan filling like pol sambol (grated coconut mixed with chili) or seeni sambol (onion relish) to make it a truly local specialty.

 What to order: pol sambol and fried egg melt

 Panino — 145, Dharmapala Mawatha, Colombo 7 (in front of Cotton Collection)

 Sri Lankan Tapas at Kopi Kade